-This publication will be the ninth local account produced.
-Previously the feedback from the focus groups has consistently stated the need for the report to be a short summary, in plain English, with illustrative case studies and the design should be easy to read and engaging.
+This publication will be the tenth local account produced.
+Feedback this year from the focus groups has stated the need for the report to be landscape, in plain English, with illustrative case studies and the design should be easy to read and engaging.